 - Sear the lamb for 3-5 minutes per side, turning once.
 3 minutes per side for medium-rare and 5 for medium.

 - Don't serve lamb chops rare; it doesn't do them justice.
 Rare lamb chops will be slippery and rubbery.
-If you cook them to medium rare they will be tender and have much better texture.
+If you cook them to medium-rare, they will be tender and have much better texture.

 - Let the lamb chops rest for 10 minutes before you serve them.

 Disclaimer: the lamb in these pictures is not seared to perfection.
-After my kitchen disaster, I tried to sear them in a cast-iron pan on my BBQ but it wasn't hot enough.
+After my kitchen disaster, I tried to sear them in a cast-iron pan on my grill but it wasn't hot enough.
 You want a dark sear like you can see in a few of the corners of the lamb chops.